Apr 14, 2021

 This post may contain affiliate links.
 Please read our disclosure policy.

 Everyone loves a good pancake, but did you know that there’s a secret ingredient that can help make delicious pancakes even better?
 Of course, I’m talking about using yogurt to make incredibly fluffy yogurt pancakes.

 You might want to go ahead and start heating up your griddle because by the time we’re done, you’re going to want to whip up a batch of pancake batter and start cooking them!

 Yogurt is just one of the tasty ways you can make no milk pancakes if you can have dairy.
-But adding yogurt to the batter isn’t just for days when you’ve run out of milk; it adds an extra boost of protein to the pancake and moisture to the batter so they are light and airy.
+But adding yogurt to the batter isn’t just for days when you’ve run out of milk; it adds an extra boost of protein to the pancakes and moisture to the batter so they are light and airy.

 Yogurt Pancake Ingredients